 News, Videos, & Status

 We purchased the older TS-9 version of this antenna (the 698-960 / 1710-2700 MHz band version) to test against our top rated Netgear MIMO antenna of similar specs.
+We received the 4 x 4 MIMO antenna for testing from Panorama.
 Our field testing results can be found here for our members who want to follow along:

 - Cellular Signal Field Testing – SureCall Fusion2Go 3.0 | weBoost 4G-X OTR | weBoost 4G-M | HiBoost OTR | MIMO Antennas (Late 2018)